Nonfiction Books for 9 Year Olds (4th Grade)

 I really love how The Story of series introduces us to people that haven’t typically been the subjects of biographies and are unfamiliar.
 I developed so much respect for Anna May Wong because she found her passion in life, acting, and pursued it.
 Despite the blatant stereotyping and poor pay, Anna supported herself as an actress, moving to Europe for a time and then China.
 When she returned, she refused parts that showed Chinese in an unsympathetic light.
 Talk about perseverance!

-From an Idea to Disney How Imagination Built a World of Magic by Lowey Bundy Sichol, illustrated by C.S.
+From an Idea to Disney How Imagination Built a World of Magic written by Lowey Bundy Sichol, illustrated by C.S.
 Jennings

-From an Idea to Nike: How Marketing Made Nike a Global Success by Lowey Bundy Sichol, illustrated by C. S. Jennings
+From an Idea to Nike: How Marketing Made Nike a Global Success written by Lowey Bundy Sichol, illustrated by C. S. Jennings

-One of Our Giant Robots Is Missing: A Solve-the-Story Puzzle Adventure by Russel Ginns and Jonathan Maier, illustrated by Andy Norman
+One of Our Giant Robots Is Missing: A Solve-the-Story Puzzle Adventure written by Russel Ginns and Jonathan Maier, illustrated by Andy Norman

 At Roboland, Alicia gets separated from her classmates.
 She wanders into the employee’s only area and overhears them talking about dismantling her favorite robot, MegaTom.
 She knows it’s up to her to save him.
 Help her save MegaTom by solving the puzzles and mazes before the employees find out and catch up to them.
 You’ll love this exciting, interactive puzzle adventure from Puzzlooies!